 The Connection is an outcome of the Leaders in Indigenous Medical Education (LIME) Network Program.

-Keynote speakers (listed here) included experts in Indigenous health and medical education from Australia and Aotearoa/ New Zealand.
+Keynote speakers (listed here) included experts in Indigenous health and medical education from Australia, Aotearoa/New Zealand and Canada.

-- Juli Coffin, The University of Notre Dame Australia
+- Juli Coffin, Director of Nulungu Research Institute, Kimberley University Rural Health Alliance, The University of Notre Dame Australia

-- Evan Adams, First Nations Health Authority, Canada
+- Evan Adams, Clinical Assistant Professor, First Nations Health Authority, The University of British Columbia, Canada

 LIMElight Awards 2017